Digital Love: Keeping Cupid Busy in the Age of Online Romance

 Looking for Love, One Swipe at a Time

 Can happiness truly be found online?
-With the advancement of gadgets and tech for every area of our lives, from smartphone to self-driving cars, we can safely say we are living in an amazing time.
+With the advancement of gadgets and tech for every area of our lives, from smartphones to self-driving cars, we can safely say we are living in an amazing time.
 We are pampered by technology and engage with it constantly.
 It has shifted everything in our lives.

 Some of us are just too busy in our lives to make time to go out and meet people.
 Swiping right on the best dating sites while lying in bed in your PJs qualifies as a way of putting yourself “out there.”
 For young professionals commuting and working all day, it can be the first step to setting up drinks on a Friday night.